 |Item||Our recommended gear|

-|Pack-cover||Sea to Summit Pack cover||This is a truly essential piece of gear given how hard it can rain on the GR20!
-The best pack-cover we've ever used.|
+|Pack-cover||Sea to Summit Pack cover||This is a truly essential piece of gear given how much it can rain on the Haute Route!|

-|Trekking poles||Black Diamond Trail Trekking Poles||Essential for long downhills!|
+|Trekking poles||Black Diamond Trail Back Trekking poles||Essential for long downhills!|

-|Travel towel||Sea to Summit Drylite Towel||Great to have in huts and campsite showers.|
+|Travel towel||Sea to Summit DryLite Towel||Great to have for campsite showers.|

-|Dry bags||Sea to Summit Ultra-Sil dry bags||Keeps your clothes and other items dry in a downpour!|
+|Dry bags||Sea to Summit Ultra-Sil Dry Sack||Keeps your clothes and other items dry in a downpour!|

 |Item||Our recommended gear|

-|Travel adapter||All-in-one Travel Adapter||Great for all of your travels.|
+|Travel adapter||Joomfeen All-in-one adapter||Great for all of your travels.|

 |Plastic Bags- quart, gallon, and garbage bags.||We used these constantly for everything from storing trail mix to keeping our sleeping bags dry.
 A must-have for backpacking.|

-When you’re wearing the same clothes for over two weeks in various weather conditions and while doing some serious trekking, it is imperative that those clothes are comfortable and high quality.
+When you’re wearing the same clothes for roughly two weeks in various weather conditions and while doing some serious trekking, it is imperative that those clothes are comfortable and high quality.
 Although your individual preferences may look a little different, this list is an excellent starting point to ensure you’ve got all the essentials.
 Plus, if you’re anything like us, you have no idea how many pairs of socks to bring.
 This list is also a handy (and experience-backed) guideline for quantities of items such as shirts and socks.

 |Item||Our recommended gear|

-|Underwear (2-3 pairs)||ExOfficio Women's Underwear||Very packable and easy to wash on the go!|
+|Underwear (3-4 pairs)||ExOfficio Women's Sport Underwear||Very packable and easy to wash on the go!|

-|Socks (2-3 pairs)||Darn Tough Micro Crew Socks||In our opinion, these are the best hiking socks available.
+|Socks (3-4 pairs)||Darn Tough Micro Crew Socks||In our opinion, these are the best hiking socks available.
 Your feet will thank you!|

-|Sports Bra (1)||Brooks Women's Rebound Racer Sports Bra||This is the most versatile, comfortable, and high-quality sports bra that Emily has found on the market.|
+|Sports Bra (1)||Brooks Rebound Racer Sports Bra||This is the most versatile, comfortable, and high-quality sports bra that Emily has found on the market.|

 |Long sleeve base layer (1)||Smartwool Women's NTS Mid 250 Crew|

 |Running shorts (1 pair)||Lululemon Run Speed Shorts||These shorts are so comfortable, packable, and quick-drying, that Emily didn't even feel the need to buy hiking-specific shorts.|